Smart key

-A smart key is an electronic access and authorization system that is available either as standard equipment, or as an option in several car designs.
-It was first developed by Siemens in 1995 and introduced by Mercedes-Benz under the name "Keyless-Go" in 1998 on the W220 S-Class, after the design patent was filed by Daimler-Benz on May 17, 1997.
+A smart key is a vehicular passive entry system developed by Siemens in 1995 and introduced by Mercedes-Benz under the name "Keyless-Go" in 1998 on the W220 S-Class, after the design patent was filed by Daimler-Benz on May 17, 1997.

-How it works
+Numerous manufacturers subsequently developed similar passive systems that unlock a vehicle on approach — while the key remains pocketed by the user.

+Operation

 The smart key allows the driver to keep the key fob pocketed when unlocking, locking and starting the vehicle.
-The key is identified via one of several antennas in the car's bodywork and a radio pulse generator in the key housing.
+The key is identified via one of several antennas in the car's bodywork and an ISM band radio pulse generator in the key housing.
 Depending on the system, the vehicle is automatically unlocked when a button or sensor on the door handle or trunk release is pressed.
 Vehicles with a smart-key system have a mechanical backup, usually in the form of a spare key blade supplied with the vehicle.
 Some manufacturers hide the backup lock behind a cover for styling.

 Vehicles with a smart-key system can disengage the immobilizer and activate the ignition without inserting a key in the ignition, provided the driver has the key inside the car.
 On most vehicles, this is done by pressing a starter button or twisting an ignition switch.

 When leaving a vehicle that is equipped with a smart-key system, the vehicle is locked by either pressing a button on a door handle, touching a capacitive area on a door handle, or simply walking away from the vehicle.
 The method of locking varies across models.

 Some vehicles automatically adjust settings based on the smart key used to unlock the car.
 User preferences such as seat positions, steering wheel position, exterior mirror settings, climate control (e.g. temperature) settings, and stereo presets are popular adjustments.
 Some models, such as the Ford Escape, even have settings to prevent the vehicle from exceeding a maximum speed if it has been started with a certain key.

-Nomenclature

-Manufacturers use keyless authorization systems under different names: